-It wasn’t that long ago that the first place consumers went for general information about your business or products was the Yellow Pages.
-They couldn’t find detailed information and pricing about your products and services there but they could get your phone number, your address, and if you had a glitzy ad, a general feel for your business brand.
+Consumers couldn’t find detailed information and pricing about your products and services in the Yellow Pages.
+But they could get your phone number, your address, and if you had a glitzy ad, a general feel for your business brand.

 If You Build It Will They Come?

-If a website visitor hasn’t been highly recommended to you by someone they know, and if you are just a new business to them, a poor website will most likely eliminate any chance you have to earn their business.
+If a website visitor hasn’t been highly recommended to you by someone they know and trust.
+And, if you are a new business to them, with no website or a poorly designed and slow loading website.
+Chances are this will eliminate any chance you have to earn their business.

 When Visitors Arrive On Your Website